brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 Finally, a trade route between two systems where there is profit to be had.
 This is a more traditional route and they make up 80% of the total number of routes.
 These are called free trade routes.

 ## Space Travel Facts and Figures
-- A Light Jump takes 1 Hour.
+- A light jump takes 1 Hour.
 - A ship's light jump speed gives the number of cluster squares travelled in a single jump.
 - A cluster can be considered to be 20 cluster squares across.
 - A craft must be 1 hour outside the system (outermost planet) before it can light jump.